Does having root canal therapy hurt?

 Acute flare-ups.

-In some instances, the final (and possibly only) sign that a tooth needs root canal treatment is a painful toothache.
+In some instances, the final (and possibly only) sign that a tooth needs root canal treatment is experiencing a painful, severe toothache.

 It would be dishonest to suggest that during this type of event (a time when you are stressed, and your tooth and its surrounding tissues are inflamed and possibly involved with an active infection) that the steps your dentist must take to provide pain relief and to set the stage for the healing process can always be accomplished with absolutely no discomfort.